Samsung Galaxy Z Fold 5, Z Flip 5, Watch 6 Leaks Leave No Surprises For Launch Day

 Before Apple drops a bunch of fresh new iPhones in September, Samsung will take to the stage to reveal its updated arsenal of foldable phones.
 The Samsung Galaxy Z Flip4 and Galaxy Z Fold4 have been around for a year and are in dire need of an upgrade.
-Rumours about the Samsung Galaxy Z Flip 5 and Fold 5 have been doing the rounds for several months now, allegedly revealing its expected design changes and upgraded specs.
-However, it’s the latest batch of leaks that has truly caught our attention as it has revealed a lot more about these phones than we previously knew, it has even revealed a fair bit of information about Galaxy Watch 6.
+Rumours about the Samsung Galaxy Z Flip 5 and Fold 5 have also been doing the rounds for several months now, allegedly revealing their expected design changes and upgraded specs.
+However, it’s the latest batch of leaks that has truly caught our attention as it has revealed a lot more about these phones than we previously knew.
+It has even revealed a fair bit of information about the Galaxy Watch 6.

 While the leaks present a pleasing picture of the next-gen of Samsung’s foldable phones, keep in mind that Samsung is yet to confirm anything officially.
 Hence, we suggest you take this write-up with a pinch of salt.